 But why, do you ask, would God want to give these pagan men a special invitation to come and see the Messiah?
 And by special invitation, I mean, the appearing of a miraculous star, which I truly believe was no star at all, but rather a special manifestation of the Shekinah glory of God that was revealed to the Magi in the form of a star.
-You see, stars don't move, and they certainly don't stop over a particular house, as this one would eventually do to show them where the child was staying (vs. 9).
-No, God had gone to great lengths to INCLUDE these pagans in His divine invitation to find...
-Him!
+You see, stars don't move, and they certainly don't stop over a particular house, as this one would eventually do, to show them where the child was staying (vs. 9).
+No, God had gone to great lengths to INCLUDE these pagans in His divine invitation to find Him!
 He had laid out a plan for centuries for this one special purpose.
-You see, even old Balaam, that wicked old diviner himself, had just been a pawn in the hands of a sovereign God!
-His prophecy of a miraculous "star" rising, coupled with Daniel's rise to power in Babylon against all odds, were nothing more than careful preparations to announce to the world the Jesus was not just for the Jews, but for All of us!
+You see, even old Balaam, that wicked old diviner himself, had just been a pawn in the hands of a sovereign God.
+His prophecy of a miraculous "star" rising, coupled with Daniel's rise to power in Babylon against all odds, were nothing more than careful preparations to announce to the world the Jesus was not just for the Jews, but for All of us as well.
 Remember what God had promised Abraham so many years earlier?

-I will surely bless you and make your descendants as numerous as the stars in the sky and as the sand on the seashore.
-Your descendants will take possession of the cities of their enemies, and through your offspring ALL NATIONS ON EARTH WILL BE BLESSED, because you have obeyed me.
+"I will indeed bless you and make your offspring as numerous as the stars of the sky and the sand on the seashore.
+Your offspring will possess the city gates of their enemies.
+And ALL THE NATIONS OF THE EARTH WILL BE BLESSED, by your offspring because you have obeyed my command."